 Ocean Waves Quilt blocks are made from a combination of half square triangle units and individual half square triangles -- lots of them.
-The quilt shown here has a total of 800 half square triangle units (HST) and bunches of singly cut triangles.
+This quilt has a total of 800 half square triangle units (HST) and bunches of singly cut triangles.

 Ocean Waves Quilt Size

 The smaller sub blocks in the pattern finish at 10" x 10", so groups of four blocks measure 20" x 20" finished.

 The entire quilt measures 80-1/2" x 100-1/2", which includes the 1/4" binding sewn around its edges.
 Alter sie by changing the number of blocks across and/or down.